 Non-EU/EFTA residents wanting to set up a small business or pursue freelance work in Portugal go through the same process to get a Portuguese resident visa as employees.
 However, the residence permit you will be granted is specific to self-employed workers, requiring extra documentation related to your business activities and business or self-employment registration with the tax office.

 Self-employed workers can undertake work with a third-party employer, however, they will need to get a residence permit for employees first.

-If you are interested in starting up a business in Portugal, there is a project called Portugal Ventures (www.portugalventures.pt) that invests in start-up businesses with entrepreneurial ideas.
+If you want to start up a business in Portugal, Portugal Ventures invests in start-up businesses with entrepreneurial ideas.

 Training and volunteer work in Portugal

 Upon completion of training, students are entitled to work in Portugal on an employment contract, subject to an application for a change in residence permit being authorized by the SEF.

 A residence permit for volunteers is valid for one year, except for in circumstances where a volunteering program lasts longer than one year, and is not renewable.
 Unpaid employment is possible on this permit.